Are you an adviser? Go to Unbiased Pro

 Exactly which you go for will depend on your financial aims.

-From April 2024, savers will be allowed to open multiple ISAs of the same type in a tax year without losing their tax-free ISA allowance.
+Additionally, from April 2024, savers are now allowed to open multiple ISAs of the same type within a tax year without losing their tax-free ISA allowance.

 You can't carry over your allowance into future years, so if you only invest £10,000 in one year, that doesn’t allow you to invest £30,000 in the following year.
 It’s a £20,000 limit each year.